InnovaCo/json-cpp/README.txt

   also used to store objects, libraries and executables files.
 - the generator to use: makefiles or Visual Studio solution?
 What version or Visual Studio, 32 or 64 bits solution?

+> To build with Visual Studio for Win64 use like this: cmake "Visual Studio 11 Win64".
+> If you want static C++ runtime: cmake "Visual Studio 11 Win64" -DCPP_RUNTIME=STATIC

 Generating solution/makefiles using cmake-gui:
 - Makes "source code" points the source directory